SankethReddy/Practice-Public/README.md

 # US-Car-Accidents-Analysis-Project
 .
-This was a semester-long group project for the course Advanced Big Data Analytics (ITSS 4354) at UT Dallas .
+This was a semester-long group project for the course Advanced Big Data Analytics (ITSS 4354) at UT Dallas.
 The projected consisted of:
   - Determining a topic of interest (from the universe of datasets)
   - Developing a problem statement
   - Loading data into a Big Data cluster